JP Morgan Private Bank: Onboarding

 Generative research

-• to involve more Advisors, increasing buy-in and decreasing the risk of rejection
+• increased buy-in and decreased the risk of rejection by involving more Advisors

 Fenergo is third party onboarding and KYC solution.
 I assessed its features and journey and found much to like: